 Connector/Python is able to get a MySQL server connection given a high-availability group and a mode specifying whether the connection is read-only or also permits updates (read-write).

 Connector/Python supports sharding and is able to find the correct MySQL server for a given table or tables and key based on scope (local or global) and mode (read-only or read-write).

 Among secondary MySQL servers in the same group, load balancing of read-only operations occurs based on server weight.

 Faulty MySQL servers are reported to Fabric, and failover is supported when failure occurs for a server in a group.

 Connector/Python caches information coming from Fabric to speed up operations.
 Failures connecting to a MySQL server reset this cache.
 The time to live for cached information can be set by Fabric, or a default is used otherwise.

 Fabric support applies to versions of Python supported by Connector/Python itself (see Chapter 3, Connector/Python Versions).
-In particular, you can use Connector/Python with Python 3.1 and later to establish Fabric connections, even though Fabric does not support Python 3.
+In particular, you can use Connector/Python with Python 3.1 and higher to establish Fabric connections, even though Fabric does not support Python 3.

 For more information, see MySQL Fabric.